mbrownnycnyc/splunkconf19/theconf.md

   * 4:15PM: FN1206 - The path to operational enlightenment.
 An introduction to wire data with Splunk Stream.
 * Wednesday
   * 11:15AM: SEC2534 - Security visibility through Windows endpoint analytics
-  * 12:30PM: SEC2366 - What's New in Splunk for Security
+  * 1PM: Using Splunk Data Stream Processor for advanced stream management
   * 1:45: SEC1927 - ATT&CK™ Yourself Before Someone Else Does
-  * 3PM: SEC1391 - Building a Security Monitoring Strategy 2.0
+  * 3:30PM: SEC1391 - Building a Security Monitoring Strategy 2.0
-  * 4:15PM: IT1761 - Service and Asset Discovery with Wire Data
+  * 4:45PM: IT1761 - Service and Asset Discovery with Wire Data
 * Thursday
-  * 10:30AM: SEC1525 - Finding Mr. Robot: Jump Start Your SOC and Operations Teams
+  * 10:30AM: Deploying Splunk Enterprise securiy and Splunk Phantom at Scale
   * 11:45AM: SEC1179 - The House Always Wins: Using Splunk Enterprise to Fight Data Exfiltration From Insider Threats
   * 1PM: IoT1103 - Applying Splunk Essentials for Predictive Maintenance
   * 2:15PM: IT1970 - Tracking Micro Services with Splunk